 Pulmonic Stenosis

-Pulmonic stenosis refers to a heart condition in dogs wherein their valves are narrowed, typically the ones between the right ventricle and pulmonary artery.
-Because of this narrowing, issues such as heart failure and death become a greater risk.
-Labrador Retrievers and Beagles are common victims of this disease.
+Pulmonic stenosis refers to a congenital heart disease in dogs, wherein the valves between the right ventricle and pulmonary artery are narrowed.
+Because of this narrowing, issues such as congestive heart failure and death become a greater risk.
+Labrador Retrievers, Beagles, and Cavalier King Charles Spaniels are common victims of this disease.

 Signs of Pulmonic Stenosis